dongwon-lee-dev/ecs-spring-boot/README.md

 RDS - EC2 / Lambda / ECS container
 ![rds-connection](image/rds-connection.jpg)

+### Secret Manager
+Make Role with SecretManagerReadWrite or custom policy getSecret -> Give role to task role and task execution role

 !!!
 Mixed Content: The page at 'https://a.dongwonlee.dev/' was loaded over HTTPS, but requested an insecure resource 'http://backend2.devcluster1:3001/api/email'.
 This request has been blocked; the content must be served over HTTPS.